nkhil/kafka-notes/Readme.md

 ```

 We should now be getting messages as usual.
 Now, open another terminal window to repeat the above command.
 Messages from your producer should now get divided between the 2 consumers.
 You can repeat this process and have 3 consumers in the same group `consumer_group_2` consuming messages from the same producer.

+### Sidenote

+If you now, stop all 3 consumers, and start a new one with the `--from-beginning` flag, you'll notice that it does not display all the messages.

+That's because we specified the group `consumer_group_2`, and the offsets have been commited in kafka, essentially `consumer_group_2` has read all the messages until this point (or offset) - so it only displays the messages that have not yet been consumed.

+### Kafka consumer groups